Aircraft Equipment

 Summary

-Updated: 5/18/2024 Read time: 7 min
+Updated: 5/23/2025 Read time: 12 min

-For a Part 91 Atlantic crossing to Europe, at a bare minimum, you need one long-range navigation unit (LRNU, aka GPS), short-range navigation equipment (VOR, DME, ADF), VHF radio with 8.33 spacing and immunity, a Mode S transponder and 1090 ES ADS-B out installed in the aircraft.
+For a Part 91 Atlantic crossing to Europe, at a bare minimum, you need one long-range navigation unit (LRNU, aka GPS), short-range navigation equipment (VOR, DME, ADF), VHF radio with 8.33 spacing and immunity, a Mode S transponder, and 1090 ES ADS-B out installed in the aircraft.
 An altimeter capable of toggling from inHg to hPa is not required but would be helpful.
+With these, you can operate through the North Atlantic along the former Blue Spruce Routes at and below FL280 or above FL420.

 Details